Two zebrafish embryos showing the migration of endothelial cells (green).

 Germany

-The impact of novel mutations found in next generation sequencing is often unknown in vascular malformations as well as in other diseases.
-To enhance our understanding of the genetic framework of vascular anomalies, we model these diseases in the zebrafish embryo.
-This allows us to study aberrant cellular processes during the development of vascular anomalies and to identify causative mutations in patients, which hopefully will help to direct treatment in the future.
+Vascular anomalies represent a broad spectrum of rare diseases that include vascular tumors and vascular malformations.
+To enhance our understanding of the genetic framework of and the molecular mechanisms underlying vascular anomalies, we model these diseases in the zebrafish embryo.
+This allows us to study aberrant cellular processes during vascular development, to functionally test novels mutations identified in patients, and to test novel therapeutic approaches.

 TEAM